-the Revolution, failed to bridge.
-Increasingly, American intellectuals, including historians, wrestled with and assumed the burden of the guilt, pain, tragedy and irony of the American past, shunning celebratory exceptionalism.71 Liberal theorists argued that the self-possessed individual had outlived his historic purpose and that the social demands of the modern world required a socialized (what David Riesman called an "other-directed") individual.72 Americans no longer continually remade themselves - on the frontier, or by otherwise relocating - but were now forced to confront the limitations of their cultural coding.
+was no longer an exemplary "city upon a hill."
+Not only Vietnam but the experience of two World Wars, Hiroshima, and recurrent domestic problems of poverty and racism meant that the past began to haunt the American imagination.74 Moreover, Americans were fractured and divided along numerous cultural and political lines that a common history, even of the Revolution, failed to bridge.
+Increasingly, American intellectuals, including historians, wrestled with and assumed the burden of the guilt, pain, tragedy and irony of the American past, shunning celebratory exceptionalism.75 Liberal theorists argued that the self-possessed individual had outlived his historic purpose and that the social demands of the modern world required a socialized (what David Riesman called an "other-directed") individual.76 Americans no longer continually remade themselves - on the frontier, or by otherwise relocating - but were now forced to confront the limitations of their cultural coding.

 The bicentennial of the revolution in 1976 threw into stark relief these changes in American thought and culture.
-Just as historians had grown uncomfortable with celebrating national traditions, so other intellectuals and artists began to highlight the disconnect between representations and (more sordid) realities.
+Just as historians had grown uncomfortable with celebrating national traditions, so other intellectuals - especially artists - began to highlight the disconnect between representations and (more sordid) realities.
 Iconoclastic 'funk' artists turned their attention toward the revolution and its traditional artistic representation.
 In his 1851 "Washington Crossing the Delaware," Emanuel Leutze had positioned General Washington in a bold, heroic stance as a proud flagbearer of a new nation.
 As the sun rises on the horizon, all around him determined patriots rowed in concerted unison to meet the enemy and claim independence.
 Leutze's is a Romantic, patriotic and myth-like representation.